sage-code/maj/numerals.md

 foa  = times
 ale  = all
+eti  = infinite
+etyo = eternity

-Formin ordinals with numeral prefix can be done from (1..10)
+Forming ordinals with numeral prefix can be done from (1..10)

 * ny'foa = never
 * un'foa = once